Skip to Main content

 How can we make storytelling as inclusive as possible?

-Engaging in storytelling is about recognising and valuing all voices.
-It’s important to build genuine relationships with diverse communities to create richer, more representative stories that reflect the unique experiences of different groups.
+It’s important to build genuine relationships with diverse communities.
+This helps us to hear and share richer, more representative stories that reflect the unique experiences of different groups.

-There are some things you can do to make sure that you’re aware and respectful of cultural differences when gathering stories:
+There are some things you can do to make sure that you’re aware, and respectful, of cultural and communication differences when gathering stories:

-• build trust: establish genuine relationships with the individuals and communities you’re working with.
-Show interest in their experiences and invest time in getting to know them.
+• build trust: establish relationships with the individuals and communities you’re working with.
+Show interest in their experiences and invest time in getting to know them and how they communicate.